- Courses and Registration

 Only undergraduate courses pertaining to the major requirements of the criminal justice degree programs offered at UT Arlington are eligible for the tuition and laboratory fees exemption.

 Required fees are not waived.
-The portion of the UT Arlington flat rate that represents flat fees must be paid by the student.
 Non-payment of these fees can result in being dropped from the course.

 UT Arlington's official tuition exemption site is at https://webapps.uta.edu/UtaSfs/Application?cmd=showexemption&id=1000972.

 The exemption must be renewed each term, including submission of a new application and letter confirming employment as a peace officer each term.
-Approval for continuation of the exemption from term to term requires that the student meet Satisfactory Academic Progress (SAP) eligibility requirements.
+Approval for continuation of the exemption from term to term requires that the student meet Satisfactory Academic Progress (SAP) eligibility requirements (academic good standing).
 Additional information regarding SAP is available at http://www.uta.edu/fao/policies/

 "Peace officer" means an individual elected, appointed, or employed to serve as a peace officer for a governmental entity under Article 2.12, Code of Criminal Procedure, or other law.